 At Habitat we work in partnership with families, not for them, in the spirit of the Christian principals that guide our lives.
 In our partnership, there are tasks that both parties agree to do.
 For example, Habitat agrees to sell a new home at no profit and with no interest charges.
 No down payment is charged.
 In return, Habitat families agree to maintain their homes and diligently make their monthly mortgage payments on time.

-Basic qualifications Central Oklahoma Habitat’s home purchase program include:
+Basic qualifications of Central Oklahoma Habitat’s home purchase program include:

 1. NEED - Are you living in substandard, inadequate, or overcrowded housing, or otherwise able to demonstrate a need for the Habitat program?

-3. WILLINGNESS TO PARTNER - Are you willing and able to put in at least 300 hours of “sweat equity?”
-Habitat for Humanity is a partnership based on principles of self-help.
-Sweat equity does not always require heavy labor - work can take many forms - but we do require a commitment of your best effort.
+3. WILLINGNESS TO PARTNER - Habitat for Humanity is a partnership based on principles of self-help.
+Are you willing to commit to providing at least 300 hours of “sweat equity” by volunteering with Habitat?
+Sweat equity does not always require heavy labor - tasks can take many forms - but we do require a commitment of your best effort.

-• You must also be head of a household.
-A “household” may be a couple (with or without children) or a single person (with or without children).
+• You must be the head of a household.
+A “household” can consist of a couple (with or without children) or a single person (with or without children).

 • You must be willing and able to participate in financial planning and budgeting workshops and other required training sessions which will be applied to sweat equity.

-• We check credit.
-It does not have to be perfect, but it does matter.
-We look for at least a year of stable, well-paid rent and utility payment history and at least a year of stable work history.
+• Although we do not use a credit score we do perform a credit check.
+Perfect credit is not required, but credit history does matter.
+We look for at least 12 months of stable, well-paid rent and utility payment history and at least 12 months of stable employment history.

-If you feel that you meet these basic guidelines, please call the Habitat office at (405) 232-4828 to request an application.
-One will be mailed to you right away.
-You may also download an application below.
+If you feel that you meet these basic guidelines, please call the Habitat office at (405) 232-4828 to request an application, which will be mailed to you, or you may download the application below.

 Completing the application: